svikashk/docs/guide/bitbucket-integration.md

 {: .no_toc }

-If your dev team merge and close a pull request, but forget to complete the task, you are left with outdated information.
-And that doesn't help.
-With Zepel's Bitbucket integration, your developers can now simply close a pull request and Zepel will complete the task for them.
+With Zepel's Bitbucket integration, you can now automatically move a linked item from one status to another, create pull requests, track commits, and more!

-In this article, we'll see how you can set up your Zepel account to integrate with your Bitbucket repository:
+In this article, we'll see how you can set up your Zepel account to integrate with your Bitbucket repository.

+__Before you begin:__ Ensure that you have Admin permissions for the Bitbucket repository.

 * Once you're in your Zepel account, on the top left corner, click on your Account's name.
 * From the dropdown, click on "**Account Settings**".